ibm-cloud-docs/vmware-service/common/api-change-log.md

 ## 7 April 2025
 {: #vmware-service-7-april-2025}

-* Added support for network regional high availability (HA) edges.
+* Added support for network regional HA edges.
 For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).
 * Added support for swapping the primary and secondary locations for network regional HA edges.
 For more information, see [Swap primary and secondary locations for regional network HA edges](/apidocs/vmware-service#swap-ha-edge-sites).

 ## 14 February 2025
 {: #vmware-service-14-february-2025}

-Added support to enable Compute HA for virtual data centers (VDCs).
+Added support to enable compute HA for virtual data centers (VDCs).
 For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).

 ## 13 December 2024
 {: #vmware-service-13-december-2024}